-One standard ICT device for collaboration, critical thinking, communication & creativity makes learning consistent as well as encouraging student group exploration of the many functions available.
+One standard ICT device for collaboration, critical thinking, communication & creativity makes learning consistent and encourages student group exploration of the many functions available.

 Laptops BYODD Years 10 to 12

-In using digital resources students learn how to effectively communicate, collaborate, create and problem solve.
-These important skills will be beneficial in virtually all professions once students enter the workforce.
+These important skills will be beneficial in all professions once students enter the workforce.